-CMSC-5653 Cloud Architecture and Security

-CMSC-5663 Network Forensics

-CMSC-5673 Computer Systems Risk Management

-CMSC-5683 Offensive Security and Penetration Testing
+CMSC-5673 Computer Systems Risk Management CMSC-5683 Offensive Security and Penetration Testing

-Up to 9 hours of these e undergraduate requirements should be satisfied by

-graduate course work.
+Up to 9 hours of these undergraduate requirements should be satisfied by graduate course work.

 UNIVERSITY CORE CURRICULUM: B.S. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE